Interrupted screw: Weakness

 The major weakness of the original designs was that only half of the circumference of the breechblock could be threaded, hence a fairly long breechblock was still required to achieve a secure lock.
-Axel Welin solved this problem with his stepped interrupted screw design: the Welin breech block of 1890.
+Axel Welin solved this problem with his stepped interrupted screw design: the Welin screw breech of 1890.
 This design has threads of the block and breech cut in steps of successively larger radius.
-For example, this allows a breechblock with four steps to allow four-fifths of the block circumference to be threaded, allowing for a much shorter breechblock while still requiring only one-fifth of a turn to open or close.
+For example, this allows a breech screw with three steps to allow three-quarters of the block circumference to be threaded, allowing for a much shorter breechblock while still requiring only one-quarter of a turn to open or close.
 This is the basic design still in use with bagged charge artillery.

 Interrupted screws are occasionally seen in loose gunpowder rifles, as this mechanism was historically one of the few practical ways to achieve a gas-proof seal with a breech-loading firearm that does not employ metallic cartridges.
 An earlier method was the use of a wedge to block the rear of the gun.
+The interrupted screw arrangement enables more precise and repeatable lock up in-battery position, increasing accuracy on high powered sniper rifles.

 The system has also been used to close other applications, including the joint between helmet (bonnet) and breastplate (corselet) of standard diving suit helmets, and the locks of diving chambers.